 - Karen frequently makes jokes about this, implying this so often it eventually stops being Experimented in College and becomes her just simply being bisexual.
 In another episode, when being a magician's assistant for Jack, when he tells her to climb in the magic box, she quips, "I haven't done this since my senior year at Sarah Lawrence."

-- In one episode of Friends, Rachel claims that she kissed one of her sorority sisters, only no one believes her
+- In one episode, Rachel claims that she kissed one of her sorority sisters, only no one believes her

-- Inverted in another episode of Friends.
+- Inverted in another episode.
 Phoebe's Citizenship Marriage husband is an ice dancer who everyone (including himself) thought was gay.
 It turns out he's really straight.

 Duncan: Well, I've never told you this but, there were one or two times, back in college, when I'd get really drunk, go to a straight bar and wake up with a woman next to me.
 But I, I, I told myself it was the liquor and everyone experiments in college.